Table of contents:

 IV.
 Team Captains

 A substitute is any player playing with a team on which they are not officially rostered.
-Any rostered player that cannot make their game shall notify their team captain no later than 5PM the day PRIOR to game.
+Any rostered player that cannot make their game shall notify their team captain by the divisional vice-commissioner’s cutoff time .
 Players who miss three games in a season without notifying their captain may be replaced on the team roster without a refund.
-Player substitutions for individual games will be coordinated ONLY through the league commissioner or designee prior to each game.
-All substitutes must be approved by the league commissioner or designee.
+Player substitutions for individual games will be coordinated ONLY through the divisional vice-commissioner or league commissioner.
+All substitutes must be approved by one of these two responsible parties.
 Substitutes are chosen based on matched skill level.
 However, new players to the league may be brought out to sub where their skill level is unknown.

 All league policies apply to ANY player subbing.

-Any team acquiring a substitute without league commissioner or designee approval risks forfeiture of that game.
+Any team acquiring a substitute without divisional vice-commissioner or league commissioner approval risks forfeiture of that game.
 In addition, any captain and/or players knowingly acquiring an unapproved sub or subbing themselves without prior approval are subject to a game suspension.
 Exception: A team missing a goalie may acquire a goalie sub of comparable level (plays in the same or lower division) without commissioner approval.
 We ask that players not solicit themselves as a sub to teams skating short.

 a.
 Substitute requirements